Training Course Contents

 - Using Boolean operations to perform quick parametric edits and avoid re-inventing the wheel.

 - Using Boolean operations to eliminate unnecessary geometry complexity by filling internal cavities.

-- Learn the best practices for using Assembly level configurations.
-Users will learn the latest tips and tricks to expand their capabilities in performing the following functions:
+- Learn the best practices for using Assembly level configurations as well as the latest tips and tricks to expand capabilities in performing the following functions:

 - Quick bulk edits and revisions.